Learn something new every day

 More Info... by email

 Bar bending is the manufacture and bending of the steel reinforcing bars and beams, also known as rebar, used as reinforcement in concrete construction.
 Bar bending has a variety of different scientific measurements associated with it, often referred to as the bar bending schedule.
 This gives the manufacturers the proper bends and tensile strengths of the steel required to make certain shapes or other concrete constructions that are required.
-The bar bending industry is one that is busy when times are good and the construction of large capital improvements using reinforced concrete is booming.
+This industry is one that is busy when times are good and the construction of large capital improvements using reinforced concrete is booming.

 There are a number of different techniques used in bar bending and a number of strict rules that must be followed.
 A bending schedule, in particular, is one set of rules that must be followed whenever the task is performed.
 The bending schedule is a list of specifications and reinforcement information that manufacturers must follow as they are constructing the various pieces the builder has requested from them in order to meet building codes.
 Each country can set its own bending schedules or specifications depending on the quality of materials available in that particular country.
 Following the bending schedule ensures that the proper materials are used to avoid bridge collapses, construction failures, and other issues.